 Ingredients

-• 1 whole picanha steak with fat cap on
+• 1 whole picanha steak with fat cap intact

 • kosher salt or coarse rock salt